aquametalabs/aquameta/README.md

 You know that feeling that an experienced programmer has about the industry?
 That feeling that says something is deeply flawed about how we develop software?
 That feel is true and correct!
 Here's why:

 The software industry doesn't have a shared information model whose foundation is a mathematical algebra.
 Instead we have syntax.
 Lots of it!
-We have a bunch of files and directories.
-We call this modern, but the ghastly consequences of this evolutionary misstep can be seen everywhere -- once you see it.
+We have files, and directories.
+The files plus syntax paradigm can't manage the complexity we're throwing at it, and the consequences of this evolutionary misstep are everywhere -- once you see it.

 Come take a look.